primatejs/primate/docs/primate/template.md

 # Primate

-Expressive, minimal and extensible framework for JavaScript.
+Expressive, minimal and extensible framework for JavaScript

 ## Getting started